akv2011/Autonomous_sourcing_agent/README.md

-# 🚀 LinkedIn Sourcing Agent - Synapse AI Hackathon
+# 🚀 LinkedIn Sourcing Agent -

 An autonomous AI-powered recruitment agent that discovers, analyzes, and creates personalized outreach for LinkedIn candidates based on job descriptions.